milasudril/harvester/README.md

 An `ExecutionPolicy` must have two members

-  * `raise(const char* message)`, that is called up on does not return.
+  * `raise(const char* message)`, that is called up error and does not return.
+The function *must not* throw `message` directly, since the buffer may be deallocated during stack unwinding.
+Instead, copy the message into a fixed-size buffer such as `std::array<char,512>` with `strncpy`, and throw that object.
   * `progress(double x)`, that is called regulary during the extraction process.

-The archive content is extracted to a uniqe directory inside `dest_dir`.
+The archive content is extracted to a uniqe directory inside `dest_dir`, which must exist.
 The unique directory name is accessible through the `name` method called on the returned `Directory` object.
 By default, the destructor will remove the created directory.
 If the directory should be kept, the method `release` needs to be called before the `Directory` object goes out of scope.
 Notice that `release` *does not* release the directory name from the object.
 Thus the caller *must not* try to deallocate the name.

 The extraction process is transactional.
 That is, if `extract` does not succeed, all created files are removed.